 \subsubsection{Pebble Motion Agents}

 In \Cref{fig:major-result-oneshotmapf-smallagents}, we show (1) a line that, for each number of agents, demonstrates the MD-PIBT variant with the highest success rate, (2) the configuration that replicates EPIBT in MD-PIBT, and (3) the baseline PIBT and EPIBT.
-The result shows that (1) the best MD-PIBT configuration always achieves a better or similar success rate with EPIBT, and (2) specific configurations of MD-PIBT are able to replicate EPIBT, despite longer run time due to overhead of manipulating the AgDG.
-In general, $w=3$ or $4$ with $h = 1$ and $m =$ EPIBT performs better.
+The result shows that (1) the best MD-PIBT configuration always achieves a better or similar success rate with EPIBT, and (2) specific configurations of MD-PIBT are able to replicate EPIBT, despite longer runtimes due to the overhead of manipulating the AgDG.
+In general, $w=3$ or $4$ with $h = 1$ and $m =$ EPIBT perform better.